 I read an article about currywurst, a street food favorite in Berlin, and I thought it sounded weird.
 Then I read the comments on the article, and I was convinced that it was weird.
 One comment even went so far as to say that you had to be a Berlin native in order to even think that this would sound good.
 Hey, I thought.
 When in Berlin…

 While we were in Berlin, we met a guy who had tried the currywurst before we did.
 His review was not encouraging.
 He actually flat-out told me not to try it.
-But I had already made up my mind, so when we came across a stall labeled “CURRYWURST” in big, excited letters, I got myself some.
+But I had already made up my mind (a surprise to no one who knows me, I assure you).
+So when we visited the Berlin Wall and came across a stall labeled “CURRYWURST” in big, excited letters, I got myself some.
 And let me tell you, it was some of the strangest street food I’ve had yet.
 And I actually enjoyed it.
 And then I went back for more.

 So, what is it?
 It’s a pork sausage, grilled and sliced, and topped with a very special sauce.
 Some sources say that it’s ketchup mixed with mayo, others say it’s just ketchup, and still others say it’s tomato paste.
 At any rate, there’s some sort of tomato-based sauce, and that’s then topped with a bit of Worcestershire sauce, curry powder, and paprika.
 Guten Appetit!

 After trying the ridiculous and surprisingly tasty street food, you might need to find something to wash it down with.
 We were talking with a local, and she suggested that we try Berliner Weisse.
 According to her, there’s a story behind this drink.
 When the Protestants were expelled from France under Louis XIV (the guy who built Versailles), they needed somewhere to go.
 The king of Germany, at that same time, needed artisans and laborers to help rebuild Berlin.